AutopsyTurvy/Portfolio-1---Course-Assignment/README.md

 Our portfolio was a functional reflection project- and the first where we were introduced to the idea of README.md files.
 This piece of work was to combine all of our significant projects so far, and display them on a page we had built and designed as a portfolio.
-Though my design was an experiment, and one i was admittedly a little insecure about
+Though my design was an experiment, and one I was admittedly a little insecure about- I do enjoy that this piece of work was to illustrate how we are as people and coders.

-This was our first project in the first year of our Studies- This was initially our introduction into design and CSS, then an exercise in stretching our JavaScript skills.
-The main purpose of this site was to advertise and sell games at competitive prices, to be able to view them and their specific details and to add them to your cart.
+The portfolio was built to be able to add more work as time passed and the volume of our work increased.

 Our Brief:

-    (GameHub is an online shop where users can purchase computer games.
-This gaming marketplace lets you buy tons of video games online for any device.
-    GameHub is a competitively priced website with a huge range of games.
-    Slogan
-    The universe of games
-    Target audience
-    Gamers
-    Aged 18 to 25 who are interested in computer games, and would either like to purchase games or would like to sell games they have finished playing.
-    Unique selling points
-    For a user buying games: It is an online game store that provides digital games to gamers at a competitive price.
-    GameHub allows you to purchase a wide selection of games, at a competitive price.
-    Site architecture
-    Home
-    List of games
-    A games page showing the product details (product details such as the description of the product, price and add to cart button)
+    Brief

+    In this assignment, you will be documenting three prior submissions from the first year:
+    Your cross-course project
+    Semester Project 1
+    Project Exam 1
+    You will be creating a README.md file at the root of each of these projects and then documenting the submissions following a given format.

+    You will then also be creating a README.md for your own personal GitHub profile.

+    Lastly, you will be creating a portfolio webpage that lists these 3 projects.

-    Checkout page
+    This page must:
-    Checkout success
-    About
-    Contact)
+    List the 3 projects as cards
+    Each card must have:
+    the title of the project,
+    a description,
+    a screenshot of how the project looks when running, a link to the GitHub repo and a live site if it is online.

 ## Site purpose:

-A game purchasing site with competitive prices and smooth functionality.
-You should be able to see a full display of the games on offer, and them add them to a semi functioning cart.
-(Main purpose-- to buy games.)
+To show links to all of our work so far, as a page a small "us", and a great big "This is what we do!".
+Here's looking at you Neil Amstrong.